wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/deployment.md

 [ip-lists-docs]:                ../../../user-guides/ip-lists/overview.md
 [deployment-platform-docs]:     ../../../admin-en/supported-platforms.md

-# Deploying Wallarm Sidecar proxy
+# Deploying Wallarm Sidecar Proxy

 To secure an application deployed as a Pod in a Kubernetes cluster, you can run the NGINX-based Wallarm node in front of the application as a sidecar controller.
 Wallarm sidecar controller will filter incoming traffic to the application Pod by allowing only legitimate requests and mitigating malicious ones.